Bradley-Hower/201-reading-notes/class-14.md

 + word-spacing
 + z-index

-Note, when listing multiple properties to alter, understand that the order is significant for other such properties such as transition-duration.
+Note, when listing multiple properties to alter, understand that the order is significant for other such properties, such as having multiple transition-duration entries.

 ## Animations